PraderioM/LancasterGoClub/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/lancaster-go-club` directory.
+The build artifacts will be stored in the `docs` directory.
 Use the `--configuration production` flag for a production build.
+This will update the GitHub pages after you make the  push.

 **If you want to generate the file to go in the LUSU page run `sh create_lusu_page.sh` or `source create_lusu_page.sh`.
-This will build the webpage in `dist/lancaster-go-club` as specified earlier, then it will run the `inline_to_single_html.py` python script to inline all css and script into the index file to create a single temporary file and then will merge this temporary file with `preamble.html` to create the file `dist/lusu_page.html` that can be copy-pasted into the LUSU webpage**
+This will build the webpage in `docs` as specified earlier, then it will run the `inline_to_single_html.py` python script to inline all css and script into the index file to create a single temporary file and then will merge this temporary file with `preamble.html` to create the file `dist/lusu_page.html` that can be copy-pasted into the LUSU webpage**